chichizhao/Typha_latifolia_distribution_in_East_Asia/README.md

     Current climate: https://biogeo.ucdavis.edu/data/worldclim/v2.1/base/wc2.1_2.5m_bio.zip
     Future climate (2080-2100 ssp585): https://geodata.ucdavis.edu/cmip6/2.5m/MIROC6/ssp585/wc2.1_2.5m_bioc_MIROC6_ssp585_2081-2100.tif

-### extract the environmental data of the sites and count the distribution and the principal component analysis of sites' environmental data
+### extract the environmental data of the sites
+### count the distribution and the principal component analysis of sites' environmental data
+### redundancy analysis of the genetic with bio-climate data
-    python script/plot_pca_climate.py
+    python Step_11_plot_pca_climate.py
-    python script/plot_niche.py
+    python Step_11_RDA.r

 ### and the niche model of the *Typha latifolia* in China are build with 19 bioclimatic variables of above date and the Maxent software in GeoScence pro